 Balloon Bat.
 See how many balloons kids can keep up in the air at the same time.
 Start with just a couple and keep adding more one at a time.

 Balloon Relay.
-Pairs of kids run the relay holding a balloon between their hips (or their back).
+Pairs of kids run the relay holding a balloon between their hips (or their backs).
 Have extras on hand in case any pop, so each kid can still go home with a balloon.

 Logo Cake.
 Get the Pioneer Clubs logo put on a cake.

 Breakfast Banana Split.
 Slit half a banana lengthwise.
-Add dollops of yogurt, granola, berries, chocolate syrup and whipped topping.
+Add dollops of yogurt, granola, berries, chocolate syrup, and whipped topping.